Illinois Sexual Abuse Lawsuits and Settlements

 The lawsuit accuses the District 205 Superintendent, the assistant superintendent, and others of willful and wanton misconduct for allowing the male student to interact with female students without implementing any protective measures, leading to the assault of Jane Doe on December 9, 2022, at Victor J. Andrew High School.

 The pretrial discovery process is crucial in school sex abuse lawsuits like this.
-They question is who knew what and what type of systems were in place to protect children.
+The question is who knew what and what type of systems were in place to protect children.

-January 2024 – Butler Sex Abuse Litigation: Volleyball coach Rick Butler and his wife are currently barred from addressing certain issues in state court related to sanctions they received in a federal class action lawsuit until the Seventh Circuit Court of Appeals resolves their appeal.
+Volleyball coach Rick Butler and his wife are currently barred from addressing certain issues in state court related to sanctions they received in a federal class action lawsuit until the Seventh Circuit Court of Appeals resolves their appeal.
 The federal case involved accusations of sex abuse fraud against Butler.
 Butler won the case before it ever got to trial.
 But the judge did not address whether the allegations against Butler were true or false.
-He his club, GLV Inc., were sanctioned for improperly communicating with class members to encourage them to opt out of the lawsuit.
+His club, GLV Inc., was sanctioned for improperly communicating with class members to encourage them to opt out of the lawsuit.

-U.S. District Judge Matthew Kennelly issued an order stating that the Butlers cannot litigate allegations of sex abuse fraud in state court to the extent it involves discussing their communications with the federal suit’s class members or the propriety of sanctions over those communications.
-This restriction remains in place until the Seventh Circuit makes a decision on the Butlers’ appeal to overturn the sanctions.
+U.S. District Judge Matthew Kennelly issued an order stating that the Butlers cannot litigate allegations of sex abuse fraud in state court to the extent that it involves discussing their communications with the federal suit’s class members or the propriety of sanctions over those communications.
+This restriction remains in place until the Seventh Circuit decides on the Butlers’ appeal to overturn the sanctions.

 The sanctions were originally imposed after Judge Kennelly found the Butlers encouraged class members to opt out of a lawsuit accusing Rick Butler of concealing sexual misconduct allegations.
 The Butlers’ communications with class members and the appropriateness of the sanctions were key points in the federal sanctions order.

-December 2023 – Uber Sexual Assault Lawsuits: The Uber class action lawsuit is in full swing and Illinois will have its fair share of plaintiffs.
+The Uber class action lawsuit is in full swing, and Illinois will have its fair share of plaintiffs.

 The player is suing for negligent hiring, retention, supervision, infliction of emotional distress, intentional infliction of emotional distress, willful and wanton conduct, and violation of Illinois’ Gender Violence Act.